 TMJ Therapy in Tulsa, OK

-Dr. Henrich offers multiple TMJ treatments that can relieve pain, address tooth damage, or fix the bite, directly treating temporomandibular joints.
+He offers multiple TMJ treatments that can relieve pain, address tooth damage, or fix the bite, directly treating temporomandibular joints.
+TMJ therapy can include the following:

-Custom-fit orthodontic appliances offer a conservative option for patients with TMJ.
-Orthodontic appliances can align the jaw joints and prevent muscle tension due to common TMJ symptoms like teeth clenching and grinding or bruxism.
+Custom-fit appliances offer a conservative option for patients with TMJ.
+These appliances can align the jaw joints and prevent muscle tension caused by common TMJ symptoms like teeth clenching, grinding, or bruxism.

 Restorative Dentistry

 Dr. Henrich provides restorative dental care to repair worn teeth or adjust the bite.
-Tooth bonding treatment and dental crowns are common treatments we may use to address tooth damage due to teeth clenching and grinding.
+Tooth bonding treatment and dental crowns are common treatments to address tooth damage due to teeth clenching and grinding.
 These treatments can also create a more balanced bite.

 For example, patients with chips or cracks in their enamel benefit from bonding treatment.
-Dental bonding uses malleable materials that add structure to damaged teeth.
-Tooth crowns fully cover teeth like caps, protecting teeth but also creating an even bite.
+Dental bonding uses malleable materials to add structure to damaged teeth.
+Tooth crowns fully cover teeth like caps.
+They protect teeth and create an even bite.
+We often recommend these treatments once patients no longer grind their teeth.

 Orthodontics